Eure-et-Loir

 Eure-et-Loir ([œʁ‿e lwaʁ], locally: [øʁ‿e lwaʁ]) is a French department, named after the Eure and Loir rivers.
 It is located in the region of Centre-Val de Loire.
 In 2019, Eure-et-Loir had a population of 431,575.

 History

 Eure-et-Loir is one of the original 83 departments created during the French Revolution on March 4, 1790 pursuant to the Act of December 22, 1789.
 It was created mainly from parts of the former provinces of Orléanais (Beauce) and Maine (Perche), but also parts of Île-de-France (Drouais, Thymerais, Valley of the Avre, Hurepoix).

 The current department corresponds to the central part of the land of the Carnutes who had their capital at Autricum (Chartres).
 The Carnutes are known for their commitment, real or imagined, to the ancient Druidic religion.
-A holy place in the "Forest of the Carnutes" used to host the annual Druidic assembly.
 In the north of the department another pre-Roman people, the little-known Durocasses, had their capital at Dreux.